PundiAI/pundi-docs/pundi-aifx/delegators/delegators-faq.md

 **21 Day Cooldown: Remember this recurring number**

-When a user requests to `undelegate` from a validator, the amount of `FX` that was requested for undelegation will be locked in **unbonding** state for 21 days.
+When a user requests to `undelegate` from a validator, the amount of `PUNDIAI` that was requested for undelegation will be locked in **unbonding** state for 21 days.
 For simplicity, we call this the **21 day cooldown**.
-After the 21 day cooldown passes, a user will be able to make transactions with the `FX` that was previously in **unbonding** state.
+After the 21 day cooldown passes, a user will be able to make transactions with the `PUNDIAI` that was previously in **unbonding** state.
 This cooldown also applies to certain scenarios in redelegation.
-In order to **redelegate a portion of delegated FX from Validator A → Validator B,** there are two options a user could choose from.
+In order to **redelegate a portion of delegated PUNDIAI from Validator A → Validator B,** there are two options a user could choose from.

 {% hint style="info" %}
 Do note that during the unboding state, users will cease to earn rewards but will be subjected to slashing conditions if their validators misbehave.